Abdulsametileri/messaging-service-go/README.md

 ## TO DO LIST

-- [x] Kullanıcılar sistemde hesap oluşturabilir ve login olabilir.
+- [x] Users can create account and login
-- [x] Kullanıcılar birbirlerinin kullanıcı adını bildiği sürece mesajlaşabilirler.
-- [x] Kullanıcılar geçmişe dönük mesajlaşmalarına erişebilirler.
-- [x] Bir kullanıcı mesaj almak istemediği diğer kullanıcıyı bloklayabilir.
-- [x] Kullanıcıların aktivite (login, invalid login, vb.) logları tutulmalıdır.
-- [x] Tüm hatalar kayıt altına alınmalı ve kritik detaylar kullanıcılara iletilmemelidir.
+- [x] The only way the user can message have to know the receiver user name.
+- [x] Users can access their chat history.
+- [x] Users can block each other
+- [x] All errors must be stored and dont send critical error messages on client side
 - [x] Dockerize and scalability
 - [x] Unit Test Coverage

 # API Endpoints